Last Updated on January 15, 2025

 Don’t Miss Hagia Sophia

-Although it has been a museum since 1934, last year, the Turkish Council of State ruled that the iconic building must revert to being a mosque.
+Although a museum since 1934, the Turkish government has ruled that the iconic building must revert to being a mosque.
 As a result, oversight of the building was immediately transferred from Turkey’s Ministry of Culture to the Presidency of Religious Affairs to reopen it for worship.
-Visitors, however, can still visit Hagia Sophia.

 Nevertheless, Hagia Sophia remains an incredible building, all the more so since it is still standing after 1500 years.
 During those years is has endured countless earthquakes, wars, and fires.
 It’s also outlived two empires.

-II would also suggest that you check with your travel advisor or hotel regarding Hagia Sophia’s current opening hours.
+Contact your travel advisor or hotel regarding Hagia Sophia’s current opening hours.

-If You Go:
+If You Go: Hagia Sophia

-Summer hours: Tuesday-Sunday 9am-6pm except during midday prayers.
+Summer hours: Tuesday-Sunday, 9am-6pm, except during midday prayers.|

-Winter hours: Tuesday-Sunday 9:30-4:30pm except during midday prayers.
+Winter hours: Tuesday-Sunday, 9:30-4:30pm, except during midday prayers.

-Admission: no fee although donations are welcome.
+Admission: no fee, although donations are welcome.

-Home of the Sultans and the court of the Ottoman Empire until the 19th century, Topkapi Palace is set in a beautiful park just a few minutes walk from Hagia Sophia.
+Home of the Sultans and the court of the Ottoman Empire until the 19th century, Topkapi Palace is set in a beautiful park just a few minute’s walk from Hagia Sophia.

-If You Go:
+If You Go: Topkapi Palace

 Cankurtaran Mh., 34122